-Allie Tepper is a curator and art historian from New York, specializing in modern and contemporary art and performance, and commissioning new work.
-Her interdisciplinary curatorial work and research is invested in experimental practices, international histories of collaboration and feminisms, and fostering spaces of expansive access and intergenerational exchange.
-Tepper is the curator of the traveling exhibition Las Vegas Ikebana: Maren Hassinger and Senga Nengudi (2024), the first retrospective on the artists’ five-decade collaboration.
-Previously, she was associate curator at the Cooley Gallery, Reed College.
-She has curated exhibitions, public commissions, and performance programs for the Walker Art Center, Whitney Museum of American Art, SculptureCenter, MoMA, and the Sugar Hill Children’s Museum of Art and Storytelling.
-She is also the former assistant director of the magazine and art venue Triple Canopy.
-As a visiting professor, she has taught art history to artists in the graduate program at SUNY Albany.
+Allie Tepper is a curator, art historian, and editor specializing in contemporary art and performance, and commissioning new work.
+Her interdisciplinary curatorial work and research is invested in experimental practices, and shaping spaces of expansive access, collaboration, and intergenerational exchange.
+Tepper is curator of the traveling exhibition Las Vegas Ikebana: Maren Hassinger and Senga Nengudi (2024), the first retrospective on Maren Hassinger and Senga Nengudi’s five-decade collaboration, currently on view at the Columbus Museum of Art at The Pizzuti.
+Previously, she was a visiting associate curator at the Cooley Gallery, Reed College.
+She has curated exhibitions, public art, and performances for the Walker Art Center, Whitney Museum of American Art, SculptureCenter, MoMA, and the Sugar Hill Children’s Museum of Art and Storytelling.
+She is also the former assistant director of the magazine Triple Canopy.
+She has taught art history and criticism in the MFA program at SUNY Albany.

 Contact: allietep@gmail.com